Lane Thomas Player Props: Nationals vs. Braves

 - The Braves have a 3.74 team ERA that ranks sixth across all MLB pitching staffs.

-- The Braves give up the third-fewest home runs in baseball (61 total, one per game).
+- The Braves allow the fourth-fewest home runs in baseball (62 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.